 header on requests that need authentication.
 The clients never generate JWTs

-A fresh JWT, valid for 30 days, is automatically generated and added to the responses of the following endpoints:
+A fresh token, valid for 30 days, is automatically generated and added to the responses of the following endpoints:

-A JWT may also be obtained through the JSON API as outlined in the internal login JSON API section.
+A token may also be obtained through the JSON API as outlined in the internal login JSON API section.
 This is only accessible through the VPN and requires using the following endpoints:

 The token is available in two forms:

-- For the endpoints returning JSON, as a property called
+- For the endpoints mentionned above, as a property called

 - For all endpoints, as a cookie called